strawberry-py/strawberry-docs/user/base/admin/logging.rst

     No matter the logging configuration, all logs are always being saved to offline file on your server.

-.. command:: logging set <scope> <level> [module]
+.. admonition:: logging set <scope> <level> [module]

     Start logging messages of at least ``<level>`` into current channel.

-As a guild admin you’ll be using the ``guild`` scope.
+    As a guild admin you'll be using the ``guild`` scope.
 Bot owners may be interested in ``bot`` scope.

     To filter out logs from specific module into separate channel, you can specify the module filter as ``<repository name>.<module name>``.
 Messages filtered by specific module channel are not being sent to the generic log channel.

     Messages with ``bot`` scope are replicated to all channels subscribed to the scope, messages with ``guild`` scope will not be logged in other guilds.

-.. command:: logging unset <scope> [module]
+.. admonition:: logging unset <scope> [module]

     Stop logging messages from given scope.

-.. command:: logging list
+.. admonition:: logging list

     Display currently enabled logs.